 Here’s a before for your reference.

 Step 1-Determine your Valance Size

 Measure the width window and where you want the valance to hang.
 My window was 36 inches wide.

-Step 2-Cut your Wood
+Step 2-Cut the Wood for your valance

 You’ll need three pieces of cut wood or MDF to make the valance.

 - Long front board.
 Cut your long board four inches wider than the window, to allow 2 inches on each side for hanging and aesthetic.
 (I made mine 40 inches wide x 11 inches high